flypapertech/avian/README.md

 ## Synopsis

-Avian is a application server and platform for running highly scalable, stateless, component based applications.
-It is highly optimized for running inside of Docker containers and both Virtual and Physical machines.
-Its architecture highly encourages stateless designed patterns.
-Its design is the result of years of experience in developing and maintaining applications at global scale, while easing development for large software engineering teams.
+Avian is a platform for running highly available, horizontally scalable, stateless, component based applications.
+It is optimized for public cloud, private cloud, bare metal, virtual machines, and containers.
+Its design is the result of years of experience in developing and maintaining applications at scale, while easing development and maintainability for large software engineering teams.

-Avian is built on top of the [Express](https://expressjs.com/) web framework, and uses [Redis](https://redislabs.com/) for managing sessions and application state.
-Bundling is managed by [Webpack](https://webpack.js.org/).

 ## Key Features

+Avian is built on top of the popular [Express](https://expressjs.com/) web framework for [NodeJS](https://nodejs.com), uses [Redis](https://redislabs.com/) for managing application state afinity, sessions, view caching of view templates, and managing application state afinity, while [Webpack](https://webpack.js.org/) manages the transpilation and bundling of your client and server-side component files.

-- Multi-core / Multi-threaded application host operations remove the burden of load balancing across cpu cores.
+- Cluster mode for load balancing across available CPU cores.
 - Out of the box webpacking with sane defaults.
 Don't worry you can override and/or add to them whenever you want :)
-- Supports script files written in both TypeScript and JavaScript (and we'd be willing to support Dart, and others)
+- Supports client side scripts and server-side service routes (APIs) written in JavaScript and TypeScript with no configuration required.
-- A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS.
+- A unique and easy to use component-based model that is flexible with popular frameworks such as Angular, Vue.js, ReactJS, virtually
+- Serving of static files.
 - Views can be authored in any view engine supported by Express, such as Pug, EJS, Handlebars and plain HTML.
+    - Each component can use its own view engine.
+Making it possible to migrate your application componenets from one engine to another over time.
-- Supported logging frameworks can be Pino, Bunyan, and Fluentd.
+- Out-of-the box Supported logging frameworks are be Pino, Bunyan, and Fluentd.

 ## Installation

+### Docker

 ### NPM